-GGJ NEXT provides both educational opportunities to learn about game development and a yearly jam for young people age 12-17.
+GGJ NEXT provides both educational opportunities to learn about game development and an annual jam for young people age 12-17.

 The GGJ NEXT jam aims to bring together talented young people within their school and community.
 It is a unique opportunity for students to learn new STEAM skills, and improve their creative thinking and exploration in a safe space.

 The GGJ NEXT jam will happen all over the globe based around a central theme.
 Events will be between 1 and 5 days long, and we need your support to make that happen!